 If you cannot meet a regulatory requirement due to a declared disaster, you can request disaster relief.
-Disaster relief is a temporary waiver of a specific regulatory rule.
+Disaster relief is a temporary waiver of a specific DCC regulatory requirement.

-You can read the full requirements for disaster relief in the Department of Cannabis Control (DCC) regulations sections 15038, 16207, and 17122.
+You can read the full requirements for disaster relief in the Department of Cannabis Control (DCC) regulations sections 15038.

 Which disasters qualify

-Only certain events qualify as “disasters” for regulatory relief:
+Only certain events qualify as “disasters” for which DCC may offer regulatory relief:

 - State of emergency proclaimed by the Governor